wboka/Tioga-PA-Democrats/content/platform.md

 ---
 title: Platform
-description: 'Our current platform for the Democratic Party of Tioga County, Pa.'
+description: Our current platform for the Democratic Party of Tioga County, Pa.

 ---
 ## The Platform

-- Civil Rights
-- Quality Education
-- The Environment
-- Fair Taxes
-- Health Care
-- Jobs And The Economy
-- Open Government
-- National Security
-- Retirement Security
-- Voting Rights
-- Women's Rights
-- Worker Rights
+1. Serve the people
+2. Improve our communities
+3. Expand the party